rajm20j/GPTSearch-React/README.md

 `npm ci`

 ## Usage
-Before running the application, you have to update the `OPEN_API_KEY` key in `.env` file.
+Before running the application, you have to create `.env` file in the root folder and add your OpenAPI ChatGPT's api key with the key in following format `OPEN_API_KEY: 'YOUR_API_KEY_HERE'`.
 Once you have updated that, you can start the application using the following command:

 `npm start`